Welcome to the class page for Year 4 Eliot. Here you can find out everything we’ve been up to during the week, as well as our homework tasks.

 Dear Parents ,

-This will be short as I am planning to head home to collapse on my sofa and catch up on one of my favorite historical fiction shows!
+This will be short as I am planning to head home to collapse on my sofa and catch up on one of my favourite historical fiction shows!

 The first week back with the children can often be shattering, but in the same way very rewarding.
 I am starting to get to know your children and I look forward to continuing to do so over the coming weeks and months.
 They are quite a bunch of characters that is for sure 🙂 .